Profile image

 Pin-Ying Wu, Zih-Hao Fu, 2023

-• Formulating depth estimation as a distance classification task and conducting thorough experiments and ablation studies using large foundation models, including CLIP and SAM, under self-supervised and supervised settings with the NYU-Depth v2 Dataset.
+• Explored the potential of large foundation models, including CLIP and Segment Anything, for depth estimation under self-supervised and supervised settings with the NYU-Depth v2 Dataset.

-• Leveraging CLIP's semantic language tokens for initial depth prediction and incorporating adapter networks to study whether these refinement modules can further improve the CLIP predictions, including CLIP-Adapter, Coarse/Refined Adapter, and the proposed Multi-Scale Adapter.
+• Leveraged CLIP's semantic language tokens for initial depth prediction and incorporated parameter-efficient finetuning (PEFT) to study whether these refinement modules can further improve the CLIP predictions.

 • [code][pdf]